-Posted in Book Reviews on Oct 17, 2015 Autobiography , non-fiction
+Posted in Book Reviews on Oct 17, 2015

 As a very young child, the author's parents praise him as “the best little boy in the world” (BLBITW).
 Such parental praise may be relatively common, but our hero truly takes it to heart and spends many years trying to live up to the perceived expectations of his parents and others.
 When he realizes that he prefers boys to girls he sublimates those feelings, since the BLBITW most certainly can't have such feelings.
 It isn't until he finishes college and enters the working world that he realizes the pointlessness of denying his feelings.
+More...

-Posted in Book Reviews on Jun 20, 2015 non-fiction
+Posted in Book Reviews on Jun 20, 2015

 Entertainment journalist Jeremy Helligar leaves his job and life in New York to travel the world.
 In this collection of blog posts, articles and musings we follow Jeremy as he settles first in Buenos Ares, then Melbourne, with long stints in Bangkok.
 As Jeremy writes about his efforts to connect to the men as well as the places he lives in, the comparisons to “Sex and the City” are obvious and not missed on the author.
 Where-ever he goes, one question Jeremy gets from the guys he meets is so consistent that he titled the book with it.
+More...

 This web site discusses books and other themes of an adult nature.
 These pages are designed for ADULTS only and may include materials that some viewers may find offensive.
 If you are under the age of 18, if such material offends you or if it is illegal to view such material in your community please click EXIT now.